Government services, schools, colleges, courts and parks: What's open, closed and canceled because of coronavirus

 Colleges

-• UNCG: UNCG classes are being taught online, and most of campus is closed.
-The university has adopted a pass-fail option for all spring semester courses.
-May's commencement will be combined with the previously scheduled Dec.
+• UNCG: Commencement scheduled for May 7-8 will be combined with the previously scheduled Dec.
 11 graduation ceremony.
+Summer session classes will be held online.

 • N.C.
-A&T: Face-to-face classes are being conducted online as much of the campus is closed and students have the option to take pass-fail grades instead of traditional letter grades.
-May's commencement has been postponed to sometime later this summer.
-On March 24, A&T said someone affiliated with the university contracted coronavirus.

-• GTCC: Guilford County's community college has closed all campus buildings.
-Curriculum classes that have been converted to online formats will meet that way through May 2, the end of the spring semester.
-In-person labs, workforce and continuing education courses, which include off-site and customized training classes, will remain suspended through at least April 19.
-Work-based learning and off-site clinical curriculum classes have been canceled for the spring semester.
-Commencement, scheduled for May 7, has been postponed.
+A&T: The two May 9 commencement ceremonies have been postponed to sometime later this summer.
+Summer session classes will be held online.

+• GTCC: While many curriculum classes are being taught online, many other types of classes, including workforce and continuing education classes, have been suspended or canceled.
+The May 7 commencement has been postponed.

-• Greensboro College: All spring semester classes have moved online or to an alternate delivery method.
-No decision has been made about commencement, which is scheduled for May 9.
+• Greensboro College: No decision has been made about commencement, which is scheduled for May 9.

-• Bennett College: All spring semester classes are being held remotely.
-The college won't hold its traditional on-campus commencement, which was scheduled for May 2.
+• Bennett College: The college won't hold its traditional on-campus commencement, which was scheduled for May 2.

-• Elon University School of Law: The downtown Greensboro law school will hold all spring trimester classes remotely and has closed its facilities through the end of final exams in June.
+• Elon University School of Law: The law school's downtown Greensboro campus law is closed through the end of the spring trimester in June.
 The law school plans to hold summer school classes as well as first-year student orientation in August in-person.

-• Elon University: Online instruction in all undergraduate classes will run through the end of the spring semester.
-Much of the campus is closed, and most employees are working remotely.
-One student in a university-sponsored study abroad program is presumed positive for coronavirus.
-Elon said that student returned home and did not visit campus.
-Commencement on May 22 has been postponed.

-• High Point University: Classes will continue online through the rest of the spring semester.
-HPU has asked students to leave campus by March 27; only international students and others with special circumstances can remain.
-Commencement scheduled for May 9 has been moved tentatively to August.
-On March 26, the university said a student who is at home out-of-state has tested positive for coronavirus.

 N.C. parks and museums

 Many state parks have been closed.
-The list of closed state parks and state recreation areas, updated March 31, includes: Carvers Creek, Cliffs of the Neuse, Crowders Mountain, Dismal Swamp, Elk Knob, Eno River, Falls Lake, Fort Fisher, Fort Macon, Gorges, Grandfather Mountain, Hanging Rock, Jordan Lake (including most boat ramps), Lake James, Lake Waccamaw, Lumber River, Morrow Mountain, Mount Jefferson, Mount Mitchell, New River, Occoneechee Mountain, Pilot Mountain, Raven Rock, South Mountains, Stone Mountain and William B. Umstead.
+The list of closed state parks and state recreation areas, updated April 1, includes: Carvers Creek, Cliffs of the Neuse, Crowders Mountain, Dismal Swamp, Elk Knob, Eno River, Falls Lake, Fort Fisher, Fort Macon, Gorges, Grandfather Mountain, Hanging Rock, Jordan Lake (including most boat ramps), Lake James, Lake Norman, Lake Waccamaw, Lumber River, Morrow Mountain, Mount Jefferson, Mount Mitchell, New River, Occoneechee Mountain, Pilot Mountain, Raven Rock, South Mountains, Stone Mountain and William B. Umstead.
 Chimney Rock at Chimney Rock State Park is closed, but other park attractions are open.
+The Mayo Mountain access at Mayo River State Park is closed.
 Visitors should go to www.ncparks.gov or the park division's Facebook page to check the status of individual state parks.

 At state parks and recreation trails that remain open, trails, boat ramps and fishing remain open.
 However, restrooms, visitors centers, offices, bathhouses and all overnight accommodations, including cabins and campgrounds, are closed, and all public programs have been canceled.
 Park staff remain on duty.
 Recreation in groups is strongly discouraged.
 All state parks close at sunset.